-The principal amount of assets designated for sale will not exceed (and may be less than) the Nominal Liquidation Amount of, plus any accrued, past due and additional interest on, the related series, class or tranche of notes, subject to any further limitations described in the related prospectus supplement.
+The principal amount of assets designated for sale will not exceed (and may be less than) the Nominal Liquidation Amount of, plus any accrued, past due and additional interest on, the related series, class or tranche of notes, subject to any further limitations as determined in connection with the issuance of such series, class or tranche of notes.
 The Nominal Liquidation Amount of that series, class or tranche of notes will be automatically reduced to zero upon such sale even if the proceeds of that sale are not enough to pay all remaining amounts due on the notes.
 After the sale, no more Principal Amounts or Finance Charge Amounts will be allocated to that series, class or tranche of notes.
 Noteholders of that series, class or tranche will receive the proceeds of the sale but no more than the outstanding principal amount of their notes, plus any past due, accrued and additional interest on such series, class or tranche of notes.
 The notes of that series, class or tranche are no longer outstanding under the indenture (or any supplement thereto) once the sale occurs.